FIVE MOST SURPRISING FINDS

 In 2007, economist Rick Nevin published a paper that should have restructured the entire conversation about crime in Black communities (Nevin, Environmental Research, 2007).
 His research demonstrated that the rise and fall of violent crime in the United States — and in every other country where the data was available — tracked almost precisely with the rise and fall of childhood lead exposure, with a lag of approximately twenty years.
 The time it takes for a lead-poisoned toddler to become a violent young adult.

-The correlation was extraordinary in its consistency:
+The correlation was extraordinary in its consistency.

 The communities where lead exposure was highest were the Black neighborhoods of American cities.
 Leaded gasoline exhaust settled on their playgrounds.
 Lead paint peeled from unrenovated apartment walls.
 Twenty years later, those same communities had the highest violent crime rates.
 The poisoned children had grown into impulsive, aggressive, cognitively diminished young men.